RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 c) FHD -> uvfits
 ****************
-When reading FHD format, we need to point to several files.
+When reading FHD format, we need to point to several files for each observation.
 ::

   >>> from pyuvdata import UVData